 Any food handler training program registered and approved by the Illinois Health Department will be considered valid for food handlers at non-restaurants.

-Will my Food Handlers Training still be valid if I change jobs?
+Will my Illinois Food Handlers Training still be valid if I change jobs?
 Do I need to complete a new training?

-- Restaurants - If you work for an establishment that falls under the restaurant category and receive your training from an ANSI-accredited program, your training will still be valid if you start working for a different restaurant.
-However, if you are a food handler who initially received training from a restaurant offering an internal program, which was neither ANSI-accredited nor offered by a certified local health department, you will have to take the training again.
+- Restaurants - If you work for an establishment that falls under the restaurant category and receive your training from an ANAB-Accredited program, your training will still be valid if you start working for a different restaurant.
+However, if you are a food handler who initially received training from a restaurant offering an internal program, which was neither ANAB-accredited nor offered by a certified local health department, you will have to take the training again.

 - Non-Restaurants - If you work for a non-restaurant establishment, then your training will not be transferable between employers.
-However, if you have previously received and currently hold a valid food handler accreditation issued by an ANSI-approved training provider, you will not need to take the training again.
+However, if you have previously received and currently hold a valid food handler accreditation issued by an ANAB-Accredited training provider, you will not need to take the training again.